 My Favorite Topical Treatments for Photoaging

 Clara UV Luxe+ is a great sunscreen with titanium dioxide and zinc oxide for physical blockade of UV rays.
-In addition, iron oxides help to treat hyperpigmentation and CE ferulic helps with antioxidant protection.
+In addition, iron oxides help to treat hyperpigmentation and CE Ferulic helps with antioxidant protection.

 Another favorite is Elta MD UV Clear SPF 46.
 This product is formulated with zinc oxide, titanium dioxide and niacinamide.
 This is great for sensitive skin, acne prone skin, and treating hyperpigmentation.